-Natural gas pricing was at an average level of \$2.56 per MMBtu during 2019 but has fallen to an average level of \$1.90 per MMBtu during the first quarter of 2020 as supply growth has exceeded demand growth.
+Natural gas pricing was at an average level of \$2.56 per MMBtu during 2019 but has fallen to an average level of \$1.70 per MMBtu during the second quarter of 2020 as supply has exceeded demand, which has been negatively impacted by the COVID-19 pandemic and resulting market conditions.
 Realized natural gas prices for Canadian E&P customers are typically at a discount to U.S. Henry Hub pricing.
 Spot pricing for Canadian natural gas at the AECO hub has been volatile since mid-2017, with wide discounts to Henry Hub pricing resulting from infrastructure bottlenecks.
-Some Canadian E&P customers have reacted to the lower prices by shutting in a portion of their natural gas production, negatively impacting their cash flows, capital spending and drilling activity.

-Sustained declines in commodity prices, or sustained periods of high differentials, would be expected to lead North American E&P companies to further reduce drilling and completion activity, which could negatively impact our business.
+Sustained declines in commodity prices, or sustained periods when the local pricing received in regional markets is below benchmark pricing, known in the industry as high differentials, would be expected to lead North American E&P companies to further reduce drilling and completion activity, which could negatively impact our business.